Kimryn Rathmell

 W. Kimryn Rathmell (born November 3, 1969) is an American physician-scientist whose work focuses on the research and treatment of patients with kidney cancers.
-She is the Hugh Jackson Morgan Professor and Chair of the Department of Medicine at Vanderbilt University Medical Center (VUMC), and Physician-in-Chief for Vanderbilt University Adult Hospital and Clinics in Nashville, Tennessee.
+She served as the 17th Director of the National Cancer Institute from 2023 to 2025, having previously served as the Hugh Jackson Morgan Professor and Chair of the Department of Medicine at Vanderbilt University Medical Center (VUMC), and Physician-in-Chief for Vanderbilt University Adult Hospital and Clinics in Nashville, Tennessee.
+On November 17, 2023, Rathmell was nominated by President Biden as the next Director of the National Cancer Institute and she assumed office on December 18, 2023.
+She stepped down from her role as director on January 20, 2025.
+It was announced she would assume the role of CEO of the James Cancer Hospital in Columbus, Ohio effective May 27, 2025.

 Education

 In 1991, Rathmell graduated from the University of Northern Iowa with a Bachelor of Science (BS) in Biology and a Bachelor of Arts (BA) in Chemistry.
 She subsequently earned a Doctor of Philosophy (PhD) in Biophysics in 1996 under the mentorship of Gilbert Chu, and a Doctor of Medicine (MD) in 1998 from Stanford University.
 The title of her PhD thesis was "Ku and DNA/PK in the repair of DNA double strand breaks."
 Following completion of her MD, Rathmell did an Internal Medicine internship at the University of Chicago before attending the University of Pennsylvania where she completed her Internal Medicine residency and Medical Oncology fellowship training.
-Rathmell completed additional postdoctoral training at the University of Pennsylvania under the mentorship of M. Celeste Simon, PhD, and at the University of North Carolina at Chapel Hill (UNC) under the mentorship of Terry Van Dyke, PhD.
+Rathmell completed additional postdoctoral training at the University of Pennsylvania under the mentorship of M. Celeste Simon and at the University of North Carolina at Chapel Hill (UNC) under the mentorship of Terry Van Dyke.
 In 2022, she completed a Master of Management in Health Care at the Owen School of Management at Vanderbilt University.